 These traps can be used to catch the mouse then release it back into the environment.
 When using this type of trap it is important to empty them often and release them far away from your home.
 If you are looking for the best humane mouse traps, be sure to read our comparison of the top 3.

 The Havahart Two-Door Mouse Cage Trap is one of the most popular live mouse traps available.
-It is made of a wire mesh casing that securely traps the mouse while allowing it a little room to move around & breathe while he is waiting for you to release him in another location.
+It is made of a wire mesh casing that securely traps the mouse while allowing it a little room to move around & breathe while he is waiting for you to release him to another location.
 This is a very humane mouse trap to use and comes highly recommended.
 The only drawback is it’s a little large for use in some homes.
 Read our review on the Havahart Mouse Trap here.

 Another good live catch traps is made by Kness.
 This trap has a slimmer design and is easier to place in tight areas.
 Suitable for catching multiple mice – it is large enough to allow the mouse room to breathe while waiting to be released.